OpenDataServices/flatten-tool/docs/userguide.rst

 .. tip::

-   Flatten Tool supports producing JSON heirachies of arbitrary depth, not just the parent-child and parent-child-grandchild relationships you've seen in the examples so far.
+   Flatten Tool supports producing JSON hierarchies of arbitrary depth, not just the parent-child and parent-child-grandchild relationships you've seen in the examples so far.
 Just make sure that however deep an object is, it always has the IDs of *all* of its parents in the same row as it, as the tables and dishes